-This piece appears as part of “Not In Paris,” an online exhibition hosted and curated by Highsnobiety.
+This piece was first published on July 1 as part of “Not In Paris,” an online exhibition hosted and curated by Highsnobiety.
 Head here to see the full series.

 Before it was the title of Sade’s best-remembered album, Lovers Rock was a British-born musical genre mixing elements of reggae, soul, and lyrics about longing and desire.
 It was especially notable for boosting the careers of several Black female artists like Carroll Thompson, Jean Adebambo, and Louisa Mark, whose cover of “Caught You In a Lie” is considered one of the genre’s most archetypal tracks.